-Within about a week I’ll pass along an invoice via Paypal for your total including return shipping as well as the shipping information to send your pedal here.
+I’ll pass along the shipping information to send your pedal here.
 Feel free to ship at anytime in the process.
 Let me know when it’s on the way and I’ll make sure someone’s here to receive it.

 Do you offer discounts when combining orders or modifications?

 When special disounts are available they’ll be listed on the pages for each pedal or modification.

 Do I have to pre-pay for my mods or standard pedals?

 Early payment for your order is welcome, however, you are not required to fulfill the invoice for your non-custom build/mods until your pedal(s) are ready to ship.

 Do I have to pre-pay for my custom pedals and modifications?

 Pre-payment of 50% is required for all custom pedals and one-off modifications unless I tell you otherwise.
 If you choose to cancel your order half of the pre-payment is non-refundable.

 Yes, I probably can repair your pedal.
 Typical repairs range from $40-$75 plus the cost of return shipping.
 If I determine your pedal is un-recoverable, I only ask that you cover the cost of return shipping.